 Our Percocet Detox Program

-Additionally, other drugs are often abused with many Percocet addicts.
-It is not uncommon for Percocet addicts to also abuse alcohol, heroin, benzodiazepines as well as cocaine or methamphetamine.
-Therefore, Evoke Wellness Florida Percocet detox provides all necessary medications to help reduce withdrawal symptoms form Percocet and other drugs.
+It is not uncommon for those addicted to Percocet to also abuse alcohol, heroin, benzodiazepines as well as cocaine or methamphetamine.
+Therefore, Evoke Wellness at Miramar Percocet detox provides all necessary medications to help reduce withdrawal symptoms form Percocet and other drugs.
 The medications that are prescribed for Percocet withdrawal are buprenorphine (Suboxone) and methadone.
 Both of these drugs can be prescribed safely with other medications to help a person also detox from other addictions.

 In our Percocet detox program, every client is monitored around the clock and allowed to sleep and rest during their detoxification.
 Our detox center is overseen by a staff of medical doctors, psychiatrists, addiction counselors, and therapists who all specialize in addiction and drug detoxification.
 The program that our clients remain in during their detox also provides counseling and mental health care.
 Each client is assessed continuously during detox for depression, anxiety, and other mental health diagnoses that may occur.